koleary/Simple-English-Drupal-8/README.md

 1. To provide a simpler version of Drupal interface text that is more accessible to non-technical users, and users who do not speak English as a first language (like Simple English Wikipedia).
 2. To provide a test-bed for possible future global changes to Drupal interface test to make it more understandable to all users.

-## To install simple english Drupal 8 interface translations on your site:
+### To install simple english Drupal 8 interface translations:

 1. Instal Drupal 8
 2. Open the menu tab and select "extend"